Getting Started

 Generate a Config

-Section titled “Generate a Config”Dump a starter config to your repository root:
+Section titled “Generate a Config”Generate a starter config in your repository root:

-cmakefmt --dump-config > .cmakefmt.yamlYAML is the recommended format.
+cmakefmt config dump > .cmakefmt.yamlYAML is the recommended format.
 Open the file and adjust options like

 format.line_width and style.command_case to match your project’s style.